Sim2K/audioflow-magic/appInfo.md

 # AIAudioFlow Application Reference Guide

-This document serves as a comprehensive reference for the AIAudioFlow application architecture, components, and implementation details.
+This document serves as a comprehensive reference for the AIAudioFlow application architecture, components, and implementation details!

 ## Version Control
 - **Last Updated**: 2025-01-03